Quality In / Quality Out: Data quality more relevant than model choice in anomaly detection with the UGR'16: Materials and Methods

-where Vector $\mathbf{d}^2$ is also of length the number of features, and can be conveniently visualized using a bar plot.
-In this bar plot, high magnitude bars (either positive or negative) highlight the main differences of the considered attack from the reference.
-Positive (negative) bars mean that the attack show significant higher (lower) values for the specific features than the reference.

-The U-Squared statistic, like other diagnosis solutions \cite{camacho2011observation}, provides a discriminative pattern for the attack in comparison to the reference.
-This pattern can be further studied to determine whether the reference dataset is of good quality to train anomaly detection models able to detect the attack or not.
-From the U-Square we can identify a subset of features in this pattern of detection, and then we can proceed using statistical means to analyze whether those features have good detection capability for the attack.
+To shade light on the model performance differences when using different dataset versions, we used the Univariate-Squared (U-Squared) statistic \cite{FUENTESGARCIA2018194}.
+The U-Squared statistic provides a discriminative pattern for the attack in comparison to the reference.
+In our case, this reference is represented by any of the versions of the UGR'16.
+This pattern can be leveraged to determine whether the reference dataset is of good quality to train anomaly detection models able to detect the attack or not.
+Given a specific attack/anomaly, the U-Square provides us with a subset of relevant features, and then we can proceed using statistical means to analyze if those features have good detection capability for the attack.
 We will show that this approach can provide a full understanding of the performance differences between dataset variants in our case study.